apache/nifi/nifi-site/README.md

 The site is built using [foundation][] a responsive front end framework.
 Consequently, the site is using [sass][] and [compass][] for CSS pre-processing.
 This will also require ruby to be installed along with sass and compass.
 Both sass and compass can be installed via ruby once it is installed.
+In order to run gem install ruby-devel might also need to be installed.

 ```bash
 gem install compass